Greenhouse-CO2-Controller/codebase/README.md

-# rp2040-freertos-CPP-template clonedd from our Instructor Keijo
+# rp2040-freertos-CPP-template cloned from our Instructor Keijo

+This branch belongs to Mark